henryiii/semester/README.rst

 Pypi, this is `pip install semster`, and from the repository, simply use `pip install -e .` to install (will still be editable).
 The `requirements.txt` file contains the Python requirements, like `plumbum`.
-The easiest way to get the requirements is to install Anaconda.
-If you are familiar with Conda's `env` tool, you can use the `environment.yml` file to instally prepare a virtual enviroment for semester.
+The easiest way to get the requirements on Mac, Linux, or Windows is to install Anaconda.
+If you are familiar with Conda's
+`env` tool, you can use the `environment.yml` file to instally prepare a virtual enviroment for semester.